-Right across from Ice Zone is a Wetzel’s Pretzels, which appears to be surviving on the ice rink traffic.
+Right across from Ice Zone is a Wetzel’s Pretzels, which appears to be surviving on the ice rink traffic and other recreation.
 Kids and parents were buzzing around the storefront like hornets to the point that I had to leave and come back later just to grab a soda.
-If Ice Zone were to shut, short of opening an outdoor food stand in the parking lot of Cabela’s there would be no point for Wetzel’s to continue at Mills.
+If Ice Zone were to shut, short of opening an outdoor food stand in the parking lot of Cabela’s there would be no point for Wetzel’s to continue at St. Louis Outlet Mall.

-The skateboarding park at Mills has closed and reopened and closed again through the years….this time, the park was actually OPEN when I went.
+The skateboarding park at St. Louis Outlet Mall has closed and reopened and closed again through the years….this time, the park was actually OPEN when I went.
 However, operating hours seem to be a bit spotty: during a subsequent weekend visit I found them closed this time.
 If shredding half-pipes isn’t your deal, grab a golf club instead and give the employees at the nearby Putting Edge something to do.

-By the way, I hope you ate a full meal before visiting The Mills.
+By the way, I hope you ate a full meal before visiting St. Louis Outlet Mall.
 If you didn’t, your stomach won’t appreciate the sight of the 1904 World’s Fair food court.

 That’s right, it’s completely void.
 Void as in no Sbarro or overcooked Asian food.
 Void as in “I sat for fifteen minutes while taking a break and never saw another living soul.”
 Void as in there are likely more food vendors left over from the actual 1904 World’s Fair than working here.